openbraininstitute/sonata-extension/source/sonata_report.rst

 File: ``compartment_sets.json``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This JSON file defines named sets of compartment targets.
-Each set specifies the population and a list of `[node_id, section_name, section_index, location]` lists.
+Each set specifies the population and a list of ``[node_id, section_id, offset]`` lists.

 .. code-block:: json